…when you arrive

 Singing.
 At about 10:40 one of our elders will call us together, share a few announcements, and then lead us in prayer.
 The goal of our gathering is to consciously acknowledge and respond to the God of all grace as He makes Himself known through the Word and testimony of His People.
 We believe in congregational participation.
 The songs we sing will be God-focused, and may reflect any number of musical styles (though style is not the issue, truth is).
 We try very hard not to do anything in the service that would be a distraction from our goal of seeing each of us draw near to Christ in Word and song.

 Preaching.
 We are committed to Biblical, expositional preaching.
-Usually one of our pastors will be leading a series through a book of the Bible, though sometimes through a topic.
-But our commitment to you is that the message you hear will always be anchored in the truth of God’s Word.
-We will not waste your time with mere opinion.
-Pastor Scott preaches most Sundays, though we have other faithful elders who can and do bring the word on a fairly regular basis as well.
-We believe God designed the church to be led by a group of committed and accountable elders rather than a single pastor.
+Most of the time this means a series of sermons taking us through a book or section of the Bible.
+Our commitment is that the message you hear will always be anchored solidly in the truth of God’s Word.
+We will not waste your time with mere entertainment or personal opinion.
+Our Lead Pastor preaches most Sundays, though we also have other faithful elders who share in the preaching.
+We believe God designed the church to be led by a group of committed and accountable elders rather than a single pastor alone.
 Those who preach are committed to the Reformation principle of “Sola Scriptura” or “Scripture Alone” as the source of all Christian faith and practice.

 …after the worship service